kubernetes-enterprise-logging-workshop/workshop/monitoring-fluentd.md

 $ cat config/test.conf
 ```

-Run Fluentd against and use the configuration file ABC.conf which will tail and print the data out to JSON files:
+Run Fluentd with the test configuration file and then access the monitoring end-point

 ```
 $ docker run -v $PWD:/kelw -p 24220:24220 kelw/fluentd:0.12 fluentd -c /kelw/config/test.conf
 ```

->

 Now in a separate terminal window query the internal status using the _CURL_ command line program: